SantiagoOrozcoH/PDI_Game/README.md

 Basic guide to run this repository

-Using CLI, move to folder where PDI_Game are
+Using CLI, move to folder where pdi_1_game.py is located

 1) Create a virtual environment: $ virtualenv env